Suwayomi/Suwayomi-Server/README.md

 The `AndroidCompat` module was originally developed by [@null-dev](https://github.com/null-dev) for [TachiWeb-Server](https://github.com/Tachiweb/TachiWeb-server) and is licensed under `Apache License Version 2.0` and `Copyright 2019 Andy Bao and contributors`.

-Parts of [tachiyomi](https://github.com/tachiyomiorg/tachiyomi) is adopted into this codebase, also licensed under `Apache License Version 2.0` and `Copyright 2015 Javier Tomás`.
+Parts of [Mihon (Tachiyomi)](https://github.com/mihonapp/mihon) is adopted into this codebase, also licensed under `Apache License Version 2.0` and `Copyright 2015 Javier Tomás`.

 You can obtain a copy of `Apache License Version 2.0` from  http://www.apache.org/licenses/LICENSE-2.0